-The Environmental Cost of Credit Cards: Pivoting to a Virtual Credit Card
+The Environmental Cost of Credit Cards: Pivoting to a Virtual Card Product

 A credit or debit card is essential these days.
 But physical credit cards have a hidden environmental cost.
 Here’s how!